Non-intervention in the Spanish Civil War: Non-Intervention Agreement

 The Soviet Union was keen not to be left out.
-On 23 August 1936, it agreed to the Non-Intervention Agreement, which was followed by a decree from Stalin banning exports of war material to Spain, thereby bringing the Soviets into line with the Western powers.
-Soviet foreign policy considered Collective security against German fascism a priority, and the Comintern had agreed a similar approach in 1934.
-It walked a thin line between pleasing France and not being seen to hinder the world revolution and communist ideals.
-It was also the time of the first significant trials of the Old Bolsheviks during the Great Purge.
-Soviet press and opposition groups were entirely against non-intervention, and Soviet actions could hardly have been further from the goal of spreading the revolution.
+On 23 August, it acceded to the Non-Intervention Agreement, which was followed by a decree from Stalin banning exports of war material to Spain, thereby bringing the Soviets into line with the Western powers.
+Soviet foreign policy considered Collective security against German fascism a priority, and the Comintern had expressed a similar position in 1934.
+The Soviets walked a fine line between (a) cooperating with France and Great Britain, and (b) not being seen as hindering the world revolution and communist ideals.
+This mid-1930s period was also the time of the first significant trials of the Old Bolsheviks during the Great Purge.
+Soviet press and opposition groups were firmly against non-intervention in Spain, and non-intervention could hardly have been further from the Soviet goal of spreading the revolution.

-It was then that the Non-Intervention Committee was created to uphold the agreement, but the double-dealing of the Soviets and the Germans had already become apparent.
-The agreement also removed the need for a declaration of neutrality, which would have granted the Nationalists and Republicans control over neutrals in the areas they controlled, and had little legal standing.
-In the United Kingdom, part of the reasoning was based on an exaggerated belief in German and Italian preparedness for war.
+Shortly after the agreement was signed, the Non-Intervention Committee was created to uphold the agreement's principles.
+However, the double-dealing of the Germans and Soviets soon became apparent.
+The agreement removed the need for a declaration of neutrality, which would have granted the Nationalists and Republicans control over neutrals in the areas they controlled, and had little legal standing.
+In the United Kingdom, the rationale for non-intervention was partly based on an exaggerated assessment of German and Italian preparedness for war.

 Many historians argue that the British policy of non-intervention was a product of the Establishment's anticommunism.
 Scott Ramsay instead argues that Britain demonstrated a "benevolent neutrality" and was simply hedging its bets, avoiding favouring one side or the other.
 Its goal was that in a future European war, Britain would enjoy the 'benevolent neutrality' of whichever side won in Spain.
-The British government was also concerned about the far right and ultimately concluded that no desirable basis of government was possible in Spain because of the present situation.
+The British government was also concerned about the far right and ultimately concluded that no desirable basis of government was possible in Spain because of the present polarisation.